star-whale/starwhale/docs/docs/tutorials/cifar10.md

 title: Image Classification on CIFAR-10
 ---

-This example will illustrate how to evaluate a pre-trained classification model on StarWhale under 5 steps.
+This example will illustrate how to evaluate a pre-trained classification model on Starwhale in 5 steps.

 1. Train the model
 2. Implement the dataset slicing method
-3. Implement the inference method and evaluation metrics computing method
+3. Implement the inference method and the evaluation metrics computing method
 4. Build Dataset and Model
 5. Run the evaluation job and see the metrics